lynden/Frontend-Guidelines-HTML-CSS/README.md

-Spry Framework
+HTML/CSS Frontend Guidelines
 ==============

-Spry Framework is a HTML/CSS Base Framework that I use as a **starting point** on my projects.
-It is not intended to be a fully functioning design/layout guide such as Bootstrap or Foundation, but rather a set of my best practices that I have built up over time.

-I set the base for a project by including only the modules it requires and then build out all the project styles from there.
+The following guidelines have been built up over the years of working on projects of varying scale and complexity, reviewing information and advice from others in the field and essentially combining all this into my workflow.

 Feel free to use this, adapt it or even <a href="mailto:me@lyndendesigns.com">let me know</a> if you feel you have an approach that works better as I am always keen to hear alternative view points.